Original Aquavit Long Road Distillers

 Although corn must be the predominant ingredient in a bourbon’s mash bill (recipe), most bourbon contains two or three other grains as well.
 Wheat and Rye are often used as “flavoring” ingredients in bourbon, and Malted Barley almost always makes up a percentage of the mash bill to offer enzymes that aid in fermentation and flavor development.
 Wheated Bourbon is known to hold up better over long stretches in a barrel.
 Bourbon with heavier doses of rye in the mash bill will have a bit more spice characteristic.
 Once you know the 51% rule, you can more easily define other whiskies, too.
 Rye whisky must contain not less than 51% rye.
 Wheat whisky must contain 51% or more wheat.
 And so on.

 As a new distillery with new equipment and lots of ideas about mash bills for our whisky, the Long Road team decided to offer a series of experimental whiskies that we call the Wayfarer’s Whisky Series.
-These whiskies are small batch (some as small as a single 30 gallon barrel) and span several different class/types of whiskies.
-Over the past 6 months, we’ve released a Wheat Whisky, Rye Whisky, and Malt Whisky, all milled, mashed, fermented, distilled, aged and bottled 100% on-site from locally grown ingredients.
+These whiskies were small batch (some as small as a single 30 gallon barrel) and span several different class/types of whiskies.
+Over the past few years, we’ve released Wheat Whisky, Rye Whisky, and Malt Whisky, all milled, mashed, fermented, distilled, aged and bottled 100% on-site from locally grown ingredients.

-With our Bourbon, we wanted to try a few different mash bills to determine what we like best and what we want to invest in heavily for decades to come.
+With our Bourbon, we wanted to try a few different mash bills to determine what we liked best and what we wanted to invest in heavily for decades to come.
 Our team landed on four unique mash bills:

 • Batch BB01 – THE FOUR GRAIN BOURBON